mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 }
 ```

-## Loading a Document File
+## Loading a file
-Before being able to send a document to the API, it must be loaded first.
+Before being able to send a file to the API, it must be loaded first.

 You don't need to worry about different MIME types, the library will take care of handling
 all supported types automatically.

-Once a document is loaded, interacting with it is done in exactly the same way, regardless
+Once a file is loaded, interacting with it is done in exactly the same way, regardless
 of how it was loaded.

 There are a few different ways of loading a document file, depending on your use case: